jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 Unfortunately, that's a little annoying, because effectively 100% of the time, I'm profiling a CLI application or someone else's project where I don't really want to inject the code.
-It does include some code to let you do `node --require=pprof myScript.js`, but there's no configurability.
+It does include some code to let you do `node --require=pprof myScript.js`, but there's no way to configure its behavior.

 So a few years ago, I made a little wrapper, [pprof-it](https://www.npmjs.com/package/pprof-it), which makes things much